This is my professional webpage, where you may find information that summarizes my research and teaching activities:

 - courses taught, with associated material

-If you want to contact me, find my "coordinates" here
+To contact me, you can find my "coordinates" here

 Married to Mirèia Carol i Gres